elisabethkaseda/100-days-of-code/log.md

 **Thoughts:** Basically what I said there.
 I got some more CSS review done (and helped some other newbies with some of their code), but I mostly struggled with figuring out how things work more.
 Ugh.
 Even when I kind of know what I'm doing, I second-guess myself or feel like I'm probably just making stuff up.
 Is this (more) imposter syndrome?

+### Day 29: August 1, 2021

+**Today's Progress:** A bit of Ruby and some general GitHub community work.

+**Thoughts:** I have decided to make a goal to get a little green square every day in August, and to do it without using pull requests for these log updates.
+It's gonna be a bit tricky, I think, but I'll do my very best!
+Hoping to start working on some *real* projects tomorrow.

+### Day 30: August 2, 2021

+**Today's Progress:** Started a private repo for HTML/CSS practice, figured out how to add actual code to GitHub.

+**Thoughts:** A wise friend of mine keeps telling me, "Don't let perfect be the enemy of good," so I finally just sucked it up and started a private repo for general web coding practice.
+I'll probably make it public once it looks somewhat decent, but I'm embarassed to even have it seen right now...
+Still, it is *up*, and that is a huge step for me.
+Now it's time to backtrack through all the courses and units I've completed over this past year and largely forgotten...
+Practice, practice, practice!
+There are no shortcuts!

+### Day 31: August 3, 2021

+**Today's Progress:** Tried to remember how to layout pages with CSS.

+**Thoughts:** HOLY COW, I am out of practice.
+I'm glad I'm doing this website practice project, because working on it is showing me exactly how much stuff I don't remember from last year when I went hard on HTML and CSS.
+I've learned a lot of new tricks and stuff, but I definitely need more work on the basics.

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)